dopeboy/dopeboy.github.io/_posts/2020-08-16-covid-habits.md

 * __In-person meetings__: I moved to the Bay Area to meet smart people, in person.
 The bulk of that happened at conferences, bars, and restaurants.
 I no longer go to any those.
 This will not be a permanent change because the substitute---virtual gatherings---are not even 25% comparable to an in-person experience.

 * __Podcasts__: Prior to COVID, I had never listened to a podcast.
 Now, I cook a lot more and make the 6 hour car drive to my parents house every so often.
-Podcasts are the perfect background activity during these tasks.
-In fact, it actually makes those long tasks somewhat enjoyable.
-I definitely plan to continue listening because I love the medium - no ads, long format, deep intellectual discussions.
+Podcasts make those long tasks enjoyable.
+I plan to continue listening because I love the medium - no ads, long format, deep intellectual discussions.